MCT-master/mct-master.github.io/_posts/2020-05-13-Sonification-of-Standstill.md

 ### Sonification Strategies

-I used parameter mapping sonification with three different approches. which are,
+I used parameter mapping sonification with three different approaches which are,

 1. Sonification of individual participant data.
 2. Sonification of group average position data.